victorswan/orb_slam/README.md

 or follow the example calls at **rosrun_cmd.md** for your own sensor / sequence.

 Similar to original ORB-SLAM2, the camera parameters shall be provided in yaml format.
-Some example configurations for public benchmarks are available by cloning the following repo and place it at the same catkin workspace as GF-ORB-SLAM2
+Some example configurations for public benchmarks are available at ORB_Data we just cloned.

-    cd ~/catkin_ws/src && git clone https://github.com/ivalab/ORB_Data.git

 ## References